 These keep my bag organized – I like them for snacks, documents, and cords.
 This has become an essential travel item for me.
 It’s so much better than having a bunch of miscellaneous stuff floating around my bag.
 These are a great budget-friendly option that I own as well, and I love them for keeping things organized.
 Truly the easiest way to keep your bag organized.
 You could use any small pouch – but something like this is one of my favorite travel items for organization.

-I suppose you don’t have to have a passport case, but I prefer to protect my passport, so I’d recommend having one.
+I suppose you don’t have to have a passport case.
+But I prefer to protect my passport, so I’d recommend having one.
 It’s pretty much the most important travel document you’ll have with you, so why not protect it?
 And it’s an opportunity to have a little fun.

 The Best Travel Accessories

-Pro tip: bring a cozy travel wrap that doubles as a blanket or pillow, an eye mask or sunglasses to get some shut-eye.
-And don’t forget a cardigan and socks to stay warm, ad comfortable shoes.
-If you find yourself going on vacation, don’t forget these must-haves for your flight.
+Pro tip: bring a cozy travel wrap that doubles as a blanket or pillow and an eye mask or sunglasses to get some shut-eye.
+And don’t forget a cardigan and socks to stay warm, and comfortable shoes, too.
+If you find yourself getting ready for a long flight, do not forget these must-haves for your trip.

-I like to dress in layers and always bring a cozy sweatshirt, because I’m either very hot or very cold and you never know what you’re going to get while you’re up in the air.
+I like to dress in layers and always bring a cozy sweatshirt.
+I am either very hot or very cold while flying.
+And you never know what you’re going to get while you’re up in the air.
 I prefer a half-zip or crewneck – something soft and cozy, warm but something I won’t get to hot in, either.

 These tie waist pants look cute but are so cozy and feel like sweats.
-Cannot recommend them enough!
+I cannot recommend them enough!
 I’ve put them on and my husband has asked why I’m so dressed up but they truly feel like sweats.
 They are the travel pans.
 There are few feelings better than landing and feeling like you’re dressed all while remaining comfortable.
 And shocker – I tend to stick with neutral colors so everything goes together.

-This is a total splurge but is one of my most worn items when it’s cold, and it functions as a little blanket or even a pillow for flights.
+This is a total splurge but is one of my most worn items when it’s cold.
+This oversized scarf and warp functions as a little blanket or even a pillow for flights.
 It’s very oversized and so cozy – I have it in a few colors and live in these during fall and winter.
-Just make sure you have extra layers in case you get cold.
+The takeaway is to make sure you have extra layers in case you get cold.

 No, you probably don’t need sunglasses on your flight.
 Or will you?
 I’ve had some sun shine through the windows on a plane before.
 But you might need them when you arrive at your destination.
+Never forget the sunnies.